 - Removing the pericardium.
 For constrictive pericarditis, treatment might involve surgery to remove the pericardium (pericardiectomy).

 If you're being seen in the emergency room for chest pain, you might be asked:

 - When did your symptoms begin?

-- Have you experienced a recent event that could cause tissue damage to the heart, such as a heart attack, heart surgery or blunt trauma to your chest?
+- Have you recently had a heart attack, heart surgery or blunt trauma to your chest?

 - Do you have a history of heart disease?

 - What medications do you take?

 - LeWinter MM.
 Pericardial complications of myocardial infarction. https://www.uptodate.com/contents/search.
 Accessed May 26, 2022.

 - Hoit BD.
 Post-cardiac injury syndromes. https://www.uptodate.com/contents/search.
 Accessed May 26, 2022.

 - Hoit BD.
 Etiology of pericardial disease. https://www.uptodate.com/contents/search.
 Accessed May 26, 2022.